France and Aviation

 France is one of the few states in the world to cover the whole field of aviation : aircraft construction, airports, airlines, air navigation systems and aeronautical experts training (Ecole Nationale de l’Aviation Civile, National School of Civil Aviation).
 The aviation industry in France covers all segments of the market (transport aircraft, business aircraft, helicopters, engines) with major world-leading groups such as Airbus, ATR, Dassault, Thales or SAFRAN.
 Beyond these world leaders in their respective fields, thousands of French equipment manufacturers and subcontractors specialized in aviation also invest and recruit throughout the country.

 Aviation also drives international exchanges and participates in the positioning of France as the world’s first tourist destination.
-Our country welcomed 83 million visitors in 2016, with a record 85 million in 2015, and aims to reach the 100 million mark by 2020.
+Our country welcomed 89 million visitors in 2016, and aims to reach the 100 million mark by 2020.
 Tourism represents more than 7% of the national total GDP.
+164 million passengers passed through French airports in 2017.

 Considering France is present on all continents thanks to its overseas territories, the issue of territorial connectivity is also closely associated with aviation.